ryantanlien/gcs-drone-app/README.md

  - [x] Text PF4J plugin integrations
  - [x] Set up development environment
  - [x] Set up demo application
+ - [x] Integration of ZeroMQ messaging as a Plugin (to receive telemetry and send commands)
+ - [x] Integration of JavaCV RTSP consumption as a Plugin
- - [x] Integration of Luciad Lightspeed
+ - [x] Integration of Luciad Lightspeed as a Plugin
+ - [x] Designing of UI
- - [ ] Designing of UI
+ - [ ] Wiring UI to inteded behavior

  ## Future Development Targets
- - Integration of DVD features
+ - Initializing Deepstream Docker container from gcs-app

  ## Installation Prequisites
  - Java 17